-- 7.1 175 WORK DAY YEAR FOR REGULAR FACULTY: The total required number of service days for each faculty member on a regular academic year contract shall not exceed the one hundred seventy-five (175) work days, including any flex or staff development days included in the academic calendar. - 7.1.1 The contract responsibility days of instructional faculty shall end once the total required number of service days is served and final grades and other official paperwork are submitted. - 7.1.2 The contract responsibility days of non-instructional faculty shall end at the conclusion of the final examination period - 7.2 DEFINITION OF ACADEMIC YEAR: The academic year consists of two (2) separate instructional semesters, each of which begin on the first day of instruction or flex day and end on the last day of final examinations. - 7.3 ADOPTION OF ACADEMIC CALENDAR: Following negotiations with the Union, the Board will adopt an annual academic calendar that conforms to all requirements mandated by state law and the conditions of this Agreement. - 7.3.1 When a declared holiday falls on Sunday, the succeeding workday not designated as a holiday shall be observed as the holiday.
+- 7.3.1 Following negotiations with the Union, the Board will adopt an annual academic calendar that conforms to all requirements mandated by state law and the conditions of this Agreement. - 7.3.2 When a declared holiday falls on Sunday, the succeeding workday not designated as a holiday shall be observed as the holiday.
 When a declared holiday falls on a Saturday, the preceding workday not designated as a holiday shall be deemed the holiday. - 7.4 DEFINING OFFICE HOURS: Office hours are defined as regularly scheduled times when faculty members are present in their assigned office or approved alternate location, and available for consultation with students. - 7.5 WORKWEEK FOR FULL-TIME INSTRUCTIONAL FACULTY: Full-time instructional faculty shall be present on campus while performing assigned duties, unless an alternate location is assigned and approved, pursuant to Article 6.
 For the purposes of this section, "assigned duties" means a faculty member's FLC and corresponding office hours.
 A faculty member may be assigned to less than a five-day per week schedule.
-All other professional responsibilities, such as class preparation and completion of a member's professional responsibilities plan will be carried out at a time and place appropriate for the activity. - 7.6 WORKWEEK FOR FULL-TIME COUNSELING FACULTY: Full-time counseling faculty shall be present on campus while performing assigned duties, unless an alternate location is assigned or approved, a minimum of thirty (30) hours per week, twenty-two (22) of which are for scheduled professional duties and eight (8) of which are for performing other professional duties (as outlined in Appendix D2-A2) Regular and contract counselors shall also be responsible for developing and fulfilling a professional responsibilities plan, as described in Article 6, with a minimum value of 5 points.
-For the purposes of calculating adjunct load, non-ancillary fulltime weekly duties are 30 hours.
-"Scheduled Counseling Duties" means any of the following: - Scheduled or drop-in counseling appointments with student; - Group appointments with students; - Working with students in class, in collaborations with instructional faculty; - Program coordination, student workshops, or case management activities, so long as they are approved or assigned by the dean; - Counseling observations for evaluations; or - Additional duties as approved or assigned by the dean that directly support students.
+All other professional responsibilities, such as class preparation and completion of a member's professional responsibilities plan will be carried out at a time and place appropriate for the activity.

+7.6 WORKWEEK FOR FULL-TIME COUNSELING FACULTY:

+- 7.6.1 Full-time counseling faculty shall be present on campus while performing assigned duties, unless an alternate location is assigned or approved, a minimum of thirty (30) hours per week, twenty-two (22) of which are for scheduled counseling duties and eight (8) of which are for performing other professional duties (as outlined in Appendix D2-A2).
+Regular and contract counselors shall also be responsible for developing and fulfilling a professional responsibilities plan, as described in Article 6, with a minimum value of 5 points. - 7.6.2 For the purposes of calculating adjunct load, non-ancillary fulltime weekly duties are 30 hours.
+"Scheduled Counseling Duties" means any of the following: - Scheduled or drop-in counseling appointments with student conducted in person; - Scheduled or drop-in counseling appointments with students conducted remotely; - Group appointments with students conducted in person; - Group appointments with students conducted remotely; - Working with students in class, in collaborations with instructional faculty; - Program coordination, student workshops, or case management activities, so long as they are approved or assigned by the dean; - Counseling observations for evaluations; or

+Additional duties as approved or assigned by the dean that directly support students.